 Then I suddenly realize: we never even made it home with those to-go boxes containing $25 in macaroni and cheese.

-But they say “gifts of experiences” are priceless, right?
+But they say “experiences” are priceless, right?

 I’ll let you be the judge of that one.
 We’ll be dining at home from now on.